 Freelancers are the hardest working, most dedicated, committed people I know, doing whatever it takes to get the job done and meet their deadlines, often at the expense of their own health and wellness.
 While getting their freelance business off the ground, they tend to put work ahead of everything else, never taking breaks or vacations to recharge, refuel, re-energize, or reinvigorate.
-While that pace can be sustained for a short period of time, when the hustle and grind takes over for too long, it does serious damage.
+While that pace can be sustained for a short period of time, when the hustle and grind take over for too long, it does serious damage.

 I know the negative effects of that pace first-hand because I was that freelancer.
 In the first few years of my business, I worked 16-18+ hours a day, at least six days a week, and I never took a vacation — because I didn’t think I could.